Promoting Your PAW Event

 3. Contact the main people you have identified and ask them about their requirements for information i.e. whether they prefer to receive information by post, phone, email or fax

-4. Emphasis the local interest of your material
+4. Emphasise the local interest of your material

 5. If talking on one programme inform them if you are also talking to another show on the same station about your story- they will get frustrated if they feel they are covering something already covered.
 Start seeking publicity on the highest profile programme and work your way through the others thereafter